mvhirsch/AuiIntegrationBundle/README.md

 The AuiIntegrationBundle provides many helpers to get started fast with AUI.

 ### Configuration

-Add the AuiIntegrationBundle() to your AppKernel.
+1. Add the AuiIntegrationBundle() to your AppKernel.
-And of course, use the `base.html.twig` as your base template.
+2. Use the `{% extends "@Aui/layout.html.twig" %}` as to extend the AUI layout templates.

 ### Change Page Layout
 As defined in ADG, you can use the following page layouts: fluid (default), hybrid and fixed.